simple-acme/simple-acme.github.io/manual/advanced-use/private-key-management.md

 `--reuse-privatekey` when setting up the renewal.

 ## Private key cache
-By default win-acme retains a copy of the private key in its certificate cache.
+By default simple-acme retains a copy of the private key in its certificate cache.
 These files are both encrypted and protected by access control lists in the file system.
 If you disable this in [settings.json](/reference/settings) by setting `Cache.ReuseDays` to `0`.